iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 sidebar_label: IOV-core
 ---

-When you are building a web-based application or a desktop application, the natural way to connect to the IOV Name Service is to use the multi-package typescript library: [IOV-Core](https://github.com/iov-one/iov-core).
+When you are building a web-based application, a desktop application or a block explorer, the natural way to connect to the IOV Name Service is to use the multi-package typescript library: [IOV-Core](https://github.com/iov-one/iov-core).

 ## What is IOV-core?